The Golden Triangle of India, also known as Delhi-Agra-Jaipur, is one of the most visited routes in the country.

 Exploring the center of the capital and Old Delhi

-If you want to immerse yourself in local culture, I recommend you go on a street tour of Old Delhi.
 You can enjoy street food, wander through the narrow bazaars, and keep an eye on the colorful Jain havelis built in the 18th century.

 Agra

-The second stop after Delhi is Agra, the beautiful city that is home to the Taj Mahal, one of the most incredible man-made wonders of the world.
-Agra was India’s capital under the Mughals and one of the most popular cities on tourists’ itineraries.
-I recommend you stay at least two days here because the Taj Mahal alone deserves half of your day.
-Also, try to book your monuments ticket online before you arrive, and beware of people that offer to show you around.
-Agra from Delhi takes about 3.5 hours by road.
+Agra was India’s capital under the Mughals and is now one of the most popular cities on visitors’ itineraries.
+I recommend you stay at least two days because the Taj Mahal alone deserves half of your day.

 Where to stay in Agra